EssVisionAB/document-web-public-api/README.md

 Within this section all the details regarding configuration of the iframe is presented

-Columns:
+### Columns:

 Any piece of data avaliable within either the Document class or the Folder class is possible to show within an iframe.
 To add a column to the iframe within the url add:

 &columns=COLUMN_NAME

 COLUMN_NAME should correspond to the path to the field within the object and it is case sensitive.
-Also add a localization string for that field within /assets/locale/sv_SE.json in your local IIS site.
+If not allready present add a localization string for that field in your local IIS site istallation under /wwwroot/assets/i18n/sv.json

 I.e.